whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-11-Birchbox-Subscription-Box-December-2015-Review-Coupon.md

 <DD>Sample Size, Value $6</DD>
 </DL>

 <p>I received a bronzer sample from theBalm before in the same exact size and style of packaging.
 It is tiny so I'm not sure if I can use this effectively as I do tend to use big blush brushes.
-But I guess I can use my fingers or a small contouring brush, that should work.</p>
+But I guess I can use my fingers or a small contouring brush, that should do the trick.</p>

-<p>The color of this blush a light pink rose that has a very slight shimmer to give you that natural glow look.</p>
+<p>The color of this blush is a light pink rose that has a slight shimmer to give you that natural glow look.</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I'm happy with the items I received this month.
-The mask fit my skin's needs to the tee and my favorite find is hands down the Serge Normant volumizing spray.
+The mask fits my skin's needs to the tee and my favorite find is hands down the Serge Normant volumizing spray.
 The eyeshadow palette and blush, although tiny, are much appreciated as well and I will be using them nevertheless.
-Plus I received a $10 off a $35 purchase coupon, which like all other coupons they ever sent me, will be used.
-Time to review my products in my Birchbox account so I can receive $5 back!</p>
+Plus I received a $10 off a $35 purchase coupon, which like all other coupons they ever sent me, <strike>will be used</strike> has been used.
+Time to review my products in my Birchbox account so I can receive $5 back, which equals to more shopping!</p>

 <p>Not a subscriber?
 You can <a href="https://www.birchbox.com/invite/whatsupmailbox"><big>visit their website or subscribe here</big></a> to start receiving their monthly beauty boxes.
 And don't forget to use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">BAGGUGIFT</a> to receive a free Standard BAGGU bag (a $9 value!) when you subsribe to Birchbox.</p>